-Must meet 1 -5 and either 6 or 7:
+Must meet 1 -6 and at least one of 7 or 8:

 - 1. A DSM diagnosis of substance use disorder, which is the primary focus of active daily rehabilitation treatment. - 2.
-There is a reasonable expectation for improvement in the severity of the current condition and behaviors that require care 24 hours daily to provide treatment, structure and support. - 3.
-Active substance use within one week of the current treatment episode unless behavior has been prevented by incarceration or hospitalization. - 4.
-The treatment is not primarily social, interpersonal, domiciliary or respite care. - 5.
-The therapeutic supports available in the member's home community are insufficient to stabilize the member's current condition and daily 24-hour care is required to safely and effectively treat the member's current condition. - 6.
-There are acute psychiatric symptoms or cognitive deficits of severe intensity that require concurrent mental health treatment at the inpatient level of care AND these psychiatric services are provided in a timely manner at the appropriate intensity. - 7.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors at this level of care. - 3.
+The member's current condition requires care 24 hours daily to provide treatment, structure and support. - 4.
+Active substance use within one week of the current treatment episode unless behavior has been prevented by incarceration or hospitalization. - 5.
+The treatment is not primarily social, interpersonal, domiciliary or respite care. - 6.
+The therapeutic supports available in the member's home community are insufficient to stabilize the member's current condition and daily 24-hour care is required to safely and effectively treat the member's current condition. - 7.
+There are acute psychiatric symptoms or cognitive deficits of severe intensity that require concurrent mental health treatment at the inpatient level of care AND these psychiatric services are provided in a timely manner at the appropriate intensity. - 8.
 Member has severe medical morbidity from substance use disorder which requires daily medical management and nursing care, not merely observation.